ShahParth12/QuizApp/README.md

 # QuizApp

-This is a Quiz App I have created using Android Studio with Java and XML along with Firebase as a Database System.
+This is a Quiz App I have created using Android Studio with Java and XML along with Firebase as a Database System.<Br />
+All the questions here are fetched from the firebase database.<br />

 >## Screenshots :-
 >